Legal Issues After The Loss Of A Loved One

-We are deeply sorry for your loss and understand that you may feel overwhelmed right now.
-In addition to the grief that you are experiencing, you may be facing confusing legal issues.
+If you have come to this page following the loss of a loved one, know that we at Vinsko & Associates, P.C., are deeply sorry for your loss and understand that you may feel overwhelmed right now.
+In addition to the grief that you are experiencing, you may be facing confusing legal issues surrounding the deceased’s will and assets.
 We’ve created this brief guide to help you during this difficult time.
-For more information, you can log onto our complete website at www.vinsko.com.
-If you need personal assistance or advice, please contact us by calling 570.970.9700 (Wilkes-Barre) or 215.278.4767 (Philadelphia), or by using our online contact form.

 Probate is the process of authenticating a Last Will and Testament of a deceased person.
-More broadly, it is the process of administering an estate, identifying and inventorying the deceased person’s property.
+More broadly, it is the process of administering an estate and identifying and inventorying the deceased person’s property.

-Whether a person dies with or without a will in Pennsylvania, their estate will pass into what is called probate.
-This legal process can involve things like:
+Whether a person dies with or without a will in Pennsylvania, their estate will pass into probate.
+This legal process can involve elements such as: